MN6W55 - Learning through Work 2 (2017/18)

 This module enables students to undertake a short period of professional activity and to gain credit for their achievements.
 The activity can be employment activity, a work placement, professional training, volunteering activity in the not-for-profit sector, or where available, within a Virtual Business Environment within the University.

-It is expected that the student should work for 140 hours, for which they will be required to provide evidence.
-The 140 hours can be completed in 20 working days in a full-time mode during the summer (where available), or spread over a semester in a part-time mode.
+The work-related learning activity (work experience or project) must be for a minimum of 105 hours.
+The 105 hours can be completed in 15 working days in a full-time mode during the summer (where available), or spread over a semester in a part-time mode.

 The module aims to enable students to: